yuanbei/Nars-Wiki/Non-Axiomatic-Logic-(NAL),-Logic-behind-OpenNARS.md

 Given that inheritance can be represented using implication and use of variables specifying intension/extension of a term, truth functions remain the same where inheritance in premises is being rewritten with use of variables.

+### NAL-7 and NAL 8
+NAL 7 introduces time into the system and elevate system's reasoning to another level.
+Systems gains abilities to predict future events based on its experience.
+The concepts of temporal inference are a little more substantial to put them here in NAL overview and therefore a dedicated page of [temporal inference] has been created.